Ola South Africa

-Ola is a South African ice cream brand name that is part of the Unilever company, via the Magnum Ice Cream Company South Africa.
+Ola is a South African ice cream brand name that is part of The Magnum Ice Cream Company.
 It falls under the "Heartbrand" group of brands.

-Unilever's Heartbrand ice creams are sold in over 40 countries around the world under various local brand names, including Wall's and Algida.
+Heartbrand ice creams are sold in over 40 countries around the world under various local brand names, including Wall's and Algida.

 History

 In 2003, Ola acquired the Milky Lane and Juicy Lucy brands.

 In November 2024, Ola South Africa became an official season partner of Cricket South Africa.
+On March 19, 2024, Unilever spun off its ice cream business, which included several Magnum, Ben & Jerry's, and Heartbrand brands, including Ola.

 Products

 Ola South Africa sells tubs, cones, and popsicles in South Africa, including: